 Now wearing a badge, they re-deploy every night, try their best to switch gears every morning to come home, and often find the streets have followed them home, to threaten their families as well.

-Many of the officers who fell to gunfire in 2016 were military veterans.
+Many officers fallen to gunfire are military veterans.
 They survived sandbox deployments to fall at the hands of fellow citizens in the streets.

 If it's war, then those are enemies-- foreign, exotic, impossible to explain, separate.